 Blocked by GG DNS

 If a site was blocked by GG DNS, there will not be a "Bypass" button visible.

 Youtube Videos Blocked by Admin Filtering Policies

-Filtering Policies can block Youtube videos by category, keyword, channel, and by specific video URL.
-Students will see the "blocked" message below when youtube videos are blocked by Filtering Policies.
-Youtube Filtering can be configured on the Policies page and can be applied to various OUs on the Assign page.
+Filtering Policies can block YouTube videos by category, keyword, channel, and by specific video URL.
+Students will see the "blocked" message below when YouTube videos are blocked by Filtering Policies.
+YouTube Filtering can be configured on the Policies page and can be applied to various OUs on the Assign page.

-Youtube Videos Blocked by Google Admin Console
+Youtube Videos Blocked by the Google Admin Console

-Google Admin Console has the ability to override GoGuardian Youtube filtering.
+The Google Admin Console has the ability to override GoGuardian Youtube filtering.
 If your students see the blocked video page below, it's due to Youtube settings in Google Admin Console, not by GoGuardian Policies.

 To find this setting from the Google Admin homepage, navigate through Device Settings > Chrome Managment > User Settings, then scroll down to Safe Search and Restricted Mode section.
 For more information about this setting, see Google's help center article.

 Google Admin Console also has the ability to block sites by URL.
 If your student sees the page below, it was likely blocked by a blacklist entry in User Settings, not by GoGuardian Policies.